zoisite-rb/zoisite-rb/guides/source/engines.md

 ### Assets

 Assets within an engine work in an identical way to a full application.
-Because the engine class inherits from `Rails::Engine`, the application will know to look up assets in the engine's `app/assets` and `lib/assets` directories.
+Because the engine class inherits from `Zoisite::Engine`, the application will know to look up assets in the engine's `app/assets` and `lib/assets` directories.

 Like all of the other components of an engine, the assets should be namespaced.